 The Ted Wragg Trust is an ambitious and inclusive Trust of Schools strengthening our communities through excellent education.
 Schools work collaboratively towards our collective mission to transform lives and strengthen communities to make the world a better place.
-Love for each unique community within the Trust is demonstrated through our values of ambition, selflessness and collaboration.
+Love for each unique community within our family of schools is demonstrated through our values of ambition, selflessness and collaboration.

-The Ted Wragg Trust was formed in 2013 with the aim of local schools working together to be the best that they can be.
-The Trust has since grown from a one school Trust to a 14 school Multi-Academy Trust and is responsible for the education of over 10,200 children aged between 2-18 in the South West.
+The Ted Wragg Trust was established in 2013 with the aim of local schools working together to be the best that they can be.
+The Trust has since grown from a one school Trust to a Multi-Academy Trust responsible for the education of over 12,000 children aged between 2-18 across Exeter, Plymouth, Crediton and East Devon.
+Our journey can be found here.

-The Ted Wragg Trust has the highest expectations for every child, every day, with social justice at our core.
-We are determined for everyone to fulfil their greatest potential, to be the best that they can be.
-Since joining the Trust all of our schools have identified significant improvements in terms of Ofsted, progress, attainment and attendance.
-More and more of our students are achieving their very best and making aspirational life choices, which is allowing them to flourish in a full range of contexts.
+We show our love by having the highest expectations for every child, every day, with social justice at our core.
+We are committed to supporting children to thrive so they can fulfil their greatest potential, and be the best that they can be.
+We are proud that more and more of our students are achieving their very best and going on to aspirational academic and vocational courses, which is allowing them to flourish in a full range of contexts.

-The Ted Wragg Trust puts children at the centre of all we do.
+As a family of schools, we put children at the centre of all we do.
 We deliver a high quality, knowledge rich and inspiring curriculum.
 Our caring and inspirational team, work together to equip students with the knowledge, skills and experience to become compassionate and courageous citizens, determined to make the world a better place.